Egypt's ex-president Mursi buried in Cairo, Islamists mourn

 Turkey’s president, Qatar’s emir and the Palestinian Islamist group Hamas all paid tribute to Mursi and Iran expressed regret over Mursi’s death.

 “With great sadness and deep sorrow I received the news of the passing of Dr Mohamed Mursi.
-I ask God to accept him with his great mercy,” former leftist presidential candidate Hamdeen Sabbahi
+I ask God to accept him with his great mercy,” said former leftist presidential candidate Hamdeen Sabbahi.

-“An independent and transparent international investigation must be carried out to find the cause of the death,” Amr Darrag, ex-minister of planning and international Cooperation under Mursi said on social media.
+“An independent and transparent international investigation must be carried out to find the cause of the death,” said Amr Darrag, ex-minister of planning and international Cooperation under Mursi.

 “The Egyptian people won’t let this crime pass lightly even after a while,” he added.